SLCCE/welcome-to-computing/Instructions/5-Variables-Input.md

-A **Variable** is like a container that holds a value.
+A **variable** is like a container that holds a value.
 You can think of it as a label for something you want to store.
 For example, you might want to store a number or a word and use it later in your program.

 Let’s start with a variable that stores a number.
 In this case, we’re going to store the number 30 in a variable called favNumber.